shahir-datascience/shahir-datascience.github.io/_posts/2019-03-27-Customer_Churn_Prediction.md

 mathjax: "true"
 ---

-# CUSTOMER CHURN PREDICTION IN A TELECOMMUNICATIONS COMPANY
+## Customer Churn Prediction In A Telecommunications Company

-## USE CASE
+## Use Case

 In this project, we will create a model to predict customer churning (leaving) of a telecommunications company based on the data set containing details like customer demographics, their behaviour, and whether they end up churning.